zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

    3D GIS mode

-The activation of the *3D GIS mode* allows to connect an External database to Blender via EMtools.
+The activation of the ``3D GIS mode`` consents to connect an External database to the 3D environment of Blender via EMtools.
 User have three different type of external databases (Generic Excel, PyArchInit, EMdb Excel) to choose from.
 By pressing the corresponding button a diverse set of options will appear.
 After setting all the required information the external db will be import within EMtools.